jcollard/BinaryNumbersInCSharp/README.md

 2. Understand how positive and negative integers are represented in binary.
 3. Understand the difference between Overflow and Underflow errors.

-When you're done with this project, you should upload your completed `Program.cs` file to Google Classroom.

 - [Binary Numbers in C](#binary-numbers-in-c)
   - [Setting up Repository](#setting-up-repository)
     - [Make a copy of this repository](#make-a-copy-of-this-repository)